puppetlabs/puppet-docs/source/pe/2.5/quick_start.markdown

 * Assign classes to groups in the console instead of individual nodes.

 To learn about these workflows, continue to the [writing modules quick start guide](./quick_writing.html).

+To explore the rest of the PE 2.5 user's guide, use the sidebar at the top of this page, or [return to the index](./index.html).